arpan8/interview-questions/database/database-study-notes.md

 ### What are queries in SQL?
 Queries are instructions or commands written in SQL that ask the database to perform actions such as retrieving, inserting, updating, or deleting data.

+---

+### 📘 **Lecture Q&A Summary: Understanding SQL Queries**

+---

+### What is a query in SQL?
+A query in SQL is a question or instruction you ask the database to retrieve or modify data.
+It's also known as a statement.
+In SQL, a query is used to interact with databases to get specific answers (data).

+---

+### What is an example of a basic query?
+An example of a basic query is `SELECT * FROM users;`, which retrieves all information from the "users" table in the database.

+---

+### What is the purpose of the wildcard `*` in a query?
+The `*` wildcard in a query represents "everything."
+It is used to select all columns of data from a table.

+---

+### How can you filter the data in a query?
+You can filter data using the `WHERE` clause.
+For example, `SELECT name FROM users WHERE role = 'manager';` retrieves the names of users where the role is equal to "manager."

+---

+### What are the components of a query?
+A query consists of different parts or clauses, including:
+- `SELECT`: Specifies which data to retrieve.
+- `FROM`: Specifies the table or data source.
+- `WHERE`: Filters the data based on a condition.

+---

+### What is an identifier in SQL?
+An identifier in SQL is the part of the data you are querying.
+For example, in the query `SELECT name FROM users;`, "name" is the identifier because it's the data field being retrieved.

+---

+### What is a condition in a SQL query?
+A condition in a query is specified by the `WHERE` clause.
+For example, in `WHERE role = 'manager';`, the condition is that the role must be equal to "manager" for the data to be returned.

+---

+### What is an expression in SQL?
+An expression is a part of a condition.
+For instance, in `role = 'manager'`, the expression is `'manager'`, which is what the role is expected to equal.

+---

+### How does filtering work in SQL?
+Filtering is done using the `WHERE` clause, which restricts the data returned based on specified conditions.
+For example, `SELECT name FROM users WHERE role = 'manager';` filters users whose role is "manager."

+---

+### What is a declarative language in the context of SQL?
+SQL is a declarative language because you define *what* you want (e.g., the data), but not necessarily *how* to get it.
+The database engine determines the most efficient way to execute the query.

+---

+# 📘 Database Fundamentals(Revisited) – Q&A Notes

+### What is a database?
+A **database** is a *structured set of data* designed to scale efficiently, especially for organizations managing large volumes of information.

+---

+### What existed before databases?
+Before databases, we had **file processing systems**, which were the digital successors to **physical filing cabinets** and paper-based records.

+---

+### What were file processing systems?
+File processing systems were **custom-built software solutions** used to manage data using languages like Java or Python.
+They stored data in individual files **without relationships** between datasets.

+---

+### What were the main limitations of file processing systems?

+- No relationships between data: files (e.g., customers, sales) existed independently.
+- Data redundancy: the same customer data had to be duplicated in multiple systems.
+- Lack of consistency: updates in one place weren’t reflected elsewhere.
+- High complexity: developers had to manage hardware, OS, file formats, etc.
+- Incompatibility: different systems (e.g., exams, library, students) couldn't communicate due to differing structures.

+---

+### What is a data model?
+A **data model** defines a consistent structure for storing data — typically using *tables with rows and columns*.
+With a common model, different systems can share and understand data seamlessly.

+---

+### Can you give an example of file processing limitations?
+Yes.
+In a school system:
+- The **student**, **exam**, and **library** systems stored data independently.
+- If a student borrowed a book for an exam, both systems duplicated the student's data.
+- This led to **redundant and inconsistent** data across systems.

+---

+### What changed with the database-oriented approach?

+- Data is centralized in a single system.
+- Relationships are explicitly defined (e.g., via foreign keys).
+- Systems interact and share data without duplication.
+- Improves consistency, maintainability, and scalability.

+---